LCR-BCCRC/LGenIC/README.md

 While the --lymphgen_genes file is optional, it is STRONGLY recommended when you are including CNVs, as I have noticed certain copy number features being dropped if too many CNVs are provided to LymphGen

 ## Output
 gene_list: A list of Entrez IDs examined.
-If exome or genome is specified, this contains all genes

 sample_annotation: Specifies sample information, and which samples have CN info, BCL2 and BCL6 translocations.
 If you have SV info, the translocation status of BCL2 and BCL6 should be specified in this file (0=No event, 1=Translocation)